 The first glob struck its side, throwing off its aim.
 Honchkrow circled around and received another in the chest.

-Firebrand shook as more raindrops fell.
+Firebrand shuddered as more raindrops fell.

 Vander saw Honchkrow land atop a greenhouse.
 He scrambled to Firebrand.
 The cool raindrops dulled his burning back.